7gxycn08/Jedi-Survivor-Occlusion-Culling-Fix/README.md

 # Jedi-Survivor-Occlusion-Culling-Fix
-Mod that fixes Occlusion Culling White Flashes.
+Mod that reduces Occlusion Culling White Flashes by up to 95%.